gini/gini-vision-lib-ios/README.md

 ```

 ## iPad support
 On iPad, unlike the iPhone, the Gini Vision Library UI supports both landscape and portrait orientations, full rotation being enabled by default in both APIs (*Screen* and *Component*).
-So in case you don't want any orientation, you need to disable it in your project settings (*Project Settings &rarr; General &rarr; Deployment Info &rarr; Device orientation*).
+So in case you don't want a particular orientation, you need to disable it in your project settings (*Project Settings &rarr; General &rarr; Deployment Info &rarr; Device orientation*).

+For `cameraOverlay` and `onboardingPage` assets it is also necessary to provide higher resolution images on iPad.

 ## Example